 Miracle Nipples - Amazon link

 How much to feed a puppy based on weight and age (Maddie's Fund Chart)

 FOSTER TO ADOPT

 Potential adopters, living in Washington County, may apply to foster-to-adopt in order to house them in a healthy, home environment until they are able to be spayed or neutered.
 Spay/Neuter is required for ALL pets adopted from HSOV!
 This requirement is for the well-being of the animal and to control overpopulation of homeless animals.
 Additionally foster-to-adopt allows animals that, due to age or compromised immune systems, to get into a home environment more quickly.
 Without the wait for a spay/neuter appointment.

 If you are interested in adopting an animal that has yet to be altered, you will need to complete an Adoption Application and have it approved before you will be able to take the pet home with you.

-Once approved, you may be required to make a deposit (normally 50% of the total adoption fee) at the time you take the pet home.
+Once approved, you will be required to make a deposit (normally 50% of the total adoption fee) at the time you take the pet home.